← Second Opinion Service

 Before any decision, make sure it’s the right one.

 A second opinion is not doubt.
 It is intelligence.
 Dr Lawrence Okiror offers expert independent review of lung cancer diagnoses, lung nodule findings, and recommendations about lung surgery — with appointments available within 2–3 days.
+Virtual within 24 hours.
+Self-referrals welcome.

 Send your scans